 In 18th-century England, that was what euthanasia meant, a "good" death, a welcome way to depart quietly and well from life.
 Today the most commonly understood meaning of euthanasia is more than this old dictionary definition of dying well a good and easy death.
-Euthanasia refers, for example, to the situation when a doctor induces the death with a lethal injection, of a patient who is suffering unrelievably and has persistently requested the doctor to do so.
+Euthanasia refers, for example, to the situation when a doctor induces the death with a lethal injection, of a patient who is suffering unrelievedly and has persistently requested the doctor to do so.

 Suicide, whether irrational or rational, for unrelated reasons is not euthanasia.
 Nor is euthanasia the forced killing of another person.

-Pain relief administered by a Dutch doctor may shorten a patient's life.
-As is the case in other countries, this is seen as a normal medical decision in terminal care and not as euthanasia.
+Pain relief administered by a doctor may shorten a patient's life.
+As is the case in these other countries, this is seen as a normal medical decision in terminal care and not as euthanasia.